olinrobotics/Printing/docs/markforged.md

 - **Materials**: Onyx, Nylon (ninja use only)

 ## Materials
-Markforged prints are almost exclusively done in onyx, a material made of nylon fused with chopped carbon fiber ([reference](https://markforged.com/blog/introducing-our-new-markforged-material-onyx/)).
-The printer also has the ability to print in nylon ([reference](https://markforged.com/materials/#nylon)).
+Markforged prints are almost exclusively done in [onyx](https://markforged.com/blog/introducing-our-new-markforged-material-onyx/), a material made of nylon fused with chopped carbon fiber.
+The printer also has the ability to print in [nylon](https://markforged.com/materials/#nylon).

 ## Fibers
 The Markforged can also embed continuous fiber strands within the layers of a print.
 This greatly improves various properties of the part but also greatly increases print times.
 Information on the properties of these fibers can be found by clicking on the following links: